 Benefits of Using GAAP Financial Statements

-GAAP is helpful in creating consistency because all the financial statements follow the same set of principles.
-Businesses that follow and maintain their financial statements as per GAAP have an upper hand as they offer the best information to run business.
+GAAP helps create consistency because all financial statements follow the same set of principles.
+Businesses that follow and maintain their financial statements as per GAAP have the upper hand as they offer the best information to run a business.

-All stakeholders know that the GAAP financial statements are based on the facts and not speculation.
-Be it a loan provider, investor, promoters or anyone else, they trust the financial statements made as per GAAP, and base their decisions on the same.
+All stakeholders know that the GAAP financial statements are based on facts and not speculation.
+Be it a loan provider, investor, promoter, or anyone else, they trust the financial statements made as per GAAP and base their decisions on the same.

-Moreover, it is important for companies to have ethical standards and follow it religiously.
-GAAP financial statements are such that they help the organizations in following the ethical standards and establish trust among all the parties.1–3
+Moreover, it is important for companies to have ethical standards and follow them religiously.
+GAAP financial statements are such that they help the organizations in following the ethical standards and establish trust among all the parties.